The Banking Regulation Review: European Union

 - various measures relating to, broadly, market risk, counterparty credit risk, equity investments in funds and large exposures.

-The Risk Reduction Measures reform package was adopted by the Parliament and by the Council, and subsequently published in the Official Journal of the EU on 7 June 2019.
-The package entered into force on 27 June 2019.
-The majority of the provisions in CRR II will apply from 28 June 2021, with the exception of certain measures listed in the Regulation that have staggered timings, some of which came into force in 2019.
-EU Member States are required to adopt and publish the measures necessary to comply with the CRD V Directive by 28 December 2020, and to apply those measures from 29 December 2020, subject to specified exceptions.
-The EBA has started work on certain technical standards, implementing technical standards and guidelines as mandated by CRR II and the CRD V Directive, and should continue to do so during the course of 2020 and 2021.
+The Risk Reduction Measures package (including CRD V) entered into force on 27 June 2019.
+The majority of the provisions in CRR II will apply from 28 June 2021.
+EU Member States were required to adopt and publish the measures necessary to comply with the CRD V Directive by 28 December 2020, and to apply those measures from 29 December 2020, subject to specified exceptions.
+The EBA has started work on certain technical standards associated with CRD V. However, the timing for the submission of these standards has been delayed (in most cases, to 2021) as a consequence of covid-19.

 The PSD was formally adopted on 13 November 2007.
 Member States were required to transpose the PSD into their national laws by 1 November 2009.

-On 24 July 2013, the Commission adopted a legislative package seeking to amend the EU payments framework.
-The package proposed a revised and recast Payment Services Directive (PSD2)11 and a Multilateral Interchange Fees Regulation (the MIF Regulation).12
+Thereafter, on 24 July 2013, the Commission adopted a legislative package seeking to amend the EU payments framework.
+The package proposed a revised and recast Payment Services Directive (PSD2)13 and a Multilateral Interchange Fees Regulation (the MIF Regulation).14

 PSD2 was formally adopted on 25 November 2015 and had an implementation deadline of 13 January 2018.
-It updated the existing framework for the regulation of the provision of payment services in the EU, covering payment services providers (PSPs) not previously regulated under the PSD, and introduced enhanced transparency and security requirements.
+It updated the existing framework for the regulation of the provision of payment services in the EU and introduced enhanced transparency and security requirements.

-PSD2 increased the geographical scope of the PSD, applying transparency and information requirements to payment transactions in all currencies and to payment transactions where only one PSP is located in the EU (the original PSD only applied where both PSPs were located in the EU).
+In addition, PSD2 increased the geographical scope of the PSD, applying transparency and information requirements to payment transactions in all currencies and to payment transactions where only one payment service provider (PSP) is located in the EU.
 It also brought certain PSPs (such as those providing payment initiation services and account information services) within the scope of PSD2, and limited the exemptions that were available under the PSD.
-Throughout 2017, the EBA published technical standards and guidelines to accompany PSD2, in advance of its 13 January 2018 implementation date.
-Some of these technical standards and guidelines do not yet apply.
-Although the regulatory technical standards relating to strong customer authentication (SCA) have technically applied since 14 September 2019, the EBA has agreed to extend the period of supervisory flexibility for the implementation of SCA requirements to 31 December 2020, at which point SCA migration plans will generally be expected to have been completed.
+Throughout 2017, the EBA published technical standards and guidelines to accompany PSD, most of which now apply (including the delayed regulatory technical standards relating to strong customer authentication).

 The MIF Regulation was formally adopted on 29 April 2015 and became fully effective on 9 June 2016.
-The Regulation imposes caps on interchange fees of 0.2 and 0.3 per cent of transaction value for consumer debit card and credit card transactions, respectively.
-These caps came into effect on 9 December 2015, although for a period of five years from that date, Member States can apply the cap of 0.2 per cent in respect of domestic debit card transactions to the annual weighted average transaction value of all such transactions within the relevant card scheme.
-After expiry of this period, the cap must be set by reference to transaction value.
+The Regulation imposes caps on interchange fees of 0.2 per cent and 0.3 per cent of transaction value for consumer debit card and credit card transactions, respectively.
+These caps came into effect on 9 December 2015, although until 9 December 2020, Member States were permitted to apply the cap of 0.2 per cent in respect of domestic debit card transactions to the annual weighted average transaction value of all such transactions within the relevant card scheme.
+Now that this period has expired, the cap must be set by reference to transaction value.
 The Regulation also requires the organisational separation of payment schemes and transaction processing infrastructure, and prohibits territorial restrictions in licensing agreements or payment scheme rules.

 In March 2020, the Commission published a study it had commissioned on the application of the MIF Regulation.
 The study found that the main objectives of the MIF Regulation had been achieved, including a material decrease in interchange fees for consumer cards, and that increased cross-border acquiring services and card transactions had led to a higher degree of market integration.

-Between 8 December 2011 and 10 February 2012, the Commission consulted on the application of the Acquisitions Directive.
-In February 2013, the Commission published a report, concluding that, overall, the regime created by the Acquisitions Directive was working satisfactorily.
+Following a consultation, the Commission published a report in 2013, concluding that, overall, the regime created by the Acquisitions Directive was working satisfactorily.
 The Commission did, however, ask the ESAs to clarify new Level 3 guidance on the Directive in relation to a number of issues, including the definition of 'acting in concert'.
-These guidelines, which followed a consultation, were published by the ESAs on 20 December 2016, and applied from 1 October 2017.
+These guidelines were published by the ESAs on 20 December 2016, and applied from 1 October 2017.

-There is a separate EU regime for the consolidated supervision of mixed activity financial groups (financial conglomerates) established by the Financial Groups Directive17 (FGD), also referred to as the Financial Conglomerates Directive.
+There is a separate EU regime for the consolidated supervision of mixed activity financial groups (financial conglomerates) established by the Financial Groups Directive20 (FGD), which Members States were obliged to transfer into domestic law by 11 August 2004.

 Financial conglomerates, within the meaning of the FGD, are groups that carry on financial services activities as a substantial portion of their business, and that have significant interests in each of the banking or investment services, and insurance sectors.